alastairgarner/Masters_Thesis/thesis.md

 We sought to evaluate the whether there were discrepancies in the scoring of rolling behaviour across different pipelines.
 In particular we wanted to determine whether the modulation of escape behaviours affected by A02e was detectable outside our particular methodology.

 Our results illustrated that, regardless of pipeline, co-activation of A02e with escape behaviours induces an increase in the latency to roll.
-The magnitude of the shift in latency differs by pipeline, suggesting disparity in the features used by each pipeline to detect the onset of rolling.
+The magnitude of change to latency differs by pipeline, suggesting disparity in the features used by each pipeline to detect the onset of rolling.
 For the case of the Salam pipeline this is dictated by the crabspeed metric, as per its written definition of a 'roll'[@Ohyama2013].
 As the other pipelines utilise machine learning methods for the detection of rolling events, it is not possible to gauge the features used to detect behaviour onset[@ref].
 However

 There is greater variation in the scoring of A02e coactive behaviours - need Venn diagram